digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/kms/external_key_storage/participant_kms_migration/participant_kms_migration.rst

 a KMS-compatible sync domain (e.g. :ref:`running JCE with KMS-supported encryption and signing keys <external_key_storage_interoperability>`).

-We offer two different ways of doing this migration: (a): :ref:`migrate to a new participant that uses the same namespace identity <participant_kms_migration_same_namespace>` and (b) :ref:`migrate to a new participant with an entire new identity and namespace <participant_kms_migration_new_namespace>`.
-The first option does not require us to change the party ids for the active contracts in the old participant, and it can be done by a single operator, because it is a transparent process for the other operators and their shared contracts.
+Two different methods are available for performing this migration: (a) :ref:`migrate to a new participant that uses the same namespace identity <participant_kms_migration_same_namespace>` and (b) :ref:`migrate to a new participant with an entire new identity and namespace <participant_kms_migration_new_namespace>`.
+The first option does not require you to change the party ids for the active contracts in the old participant, and it can be done by a single operator, because it is a transparent process for the other operators and their shared contracts.
 However, the old domain must support the new protocol version and the original root namespace key must be kept safe to allow the future migration to a new protocol version.